Nydeyas/vocabulary-app-backend/README.md

 ## Testing the Backend

-You can test the backend application using Postman:
+You can test the backend application using Postman software:
 1. **Register a User**: Send a POST request to `/api/register` to add a new user.
 2. **Login**: Send a POST request to `/api/login` to obtain a login token.